-Course Overview:
+Course overview:

-The Rookie Lifeguard Programme has been designed to help Junior Surf members prepare to be a Surf Lifeguard.
-The Rookie Lifeguard Programme aims to promote "practical lifeguarding" to the younger members and develop strong ties between senior and junior members as a result of involvement.
+The Rookie Programme has been designed to help Junior Surf members prepare to be a surf lifeguard.
+The Rookie Programme aims to promote practical lifeguarding to the younger members and develop strong ties between senior and junior members as a result of involvement.

-The target audience for this programme is 12-13 year old junior surf members wishing to become a Surf Lifeguards in the next season.
+The target audience for this programme is U13 - U14 year old Junior Surf members as well as new young people wishing to become a surf lifeguards in the next one or two seasons.